Six Month Leave: Plot

 Trying to pull herself out of her depression, Betty goes to the stables.
 She sees Arthur Case and invites him to lunch with her and Sarah Beth.

-Later that night Roger, Freddy, and Don go out to dinner, and they let Freddy know that he’s being fired from Sterling Cooper.
-Although they say it’s a six-month leave, he is fired for good.
+Later that night Roger and Don take Freddy out to dinner, informing him that he will be given a six-month paid leave to detox, with Freddy eventually accepting the implication that he's not going to come back and is probably finished in New York.
 They decide to celebrate and end up in an illegal gambling club.
 Don and Roger talk about their marriages while Freddy gambles with some strangers.
 Don walks to Freddy's table, and, to his surprise, sees Jimmy Barrett standing there.
 Don punches him in the face for telling Betty that he is cheating.
 After he is escorted out of the club, Don and Roger say their goodbyes to Freddy, and they go their separate ways.
 Don and Roger end up at a different club.
 Don finally opens up about being separated from Betty.
 He tells Roger that he should move forward because it’s his life.

 The next day, Don promotes Peggy to Freddy's position.
 She doesn’t want to accept it because she saw what happened to Freddy and knows it was just a mistake.
 Peggy then goes to confront Pete about telling on Freddy; however, he refuses to apologize and congratulates her on her new position.

 The next scene cuts to Arthur and Sarah Beth at lunch; Betty has tricked them into going out with each other by not showing up.
 Meanwhile, in the office, Roger's wife Mona storms into Don’s office, infuriated because she believes his conversation with Roger at the bar has caused him to leave her for a secretary.
 Jane, the secretary with whom Roger is having an affair, starts crying, and Don says he wants her off his desk.